fermyon/developer/content/spin/install.md

 $ ./target/release/spin --help
 </code></pre>

 > Please note: On a fresh Linux installation, you will also need the standard build toolchain (`gcc`, `make`, etc.), the SSL library headers, and on some distributions you may need `pkg-config`.
-For example, on Debian-like distributions, including Ubuntu, you can install the standard build toolchain with a command like this:
+For example, on Debian-like distributions, including Ubuntu, you can install the standard build toolchain with this command:

 <!-- @selectiveCpy -->